shelf system (2025)

 Abé studied to become a doctor, partially to appease his father by following in his profession, as well as to avoid the WWII draft, stating "those students who specialized in medicine were exempted from becoming soldiers.
 My friends who chose the humanities were killed in the war.”
 Abé never practiced medicine (and claimed to have graduated in exchange for promising a professor to never do so) but this experience may have influenced one of the stylistic hallmarks of his writing, surreal events that are grounded through clinical description.
 Indeed, as far as sci-fi novels go, Inter Ice Age 4 is relatively dry and tamped-down in terms of action.
 Much of the book is dialog-driven and large portions are dedicated to describing the minutia of technical subjects like the complex international regulations regarding the use of forecasting machines that Katsumi must navigate in his research.

 Having grown up with his family moving between different locations in Japan and China, Abé described himself as “rootless,” eventually coming to reject all forms of nationalism and ceremony.
 In a 1986 interview he claimed, for this reason, to have refused to attend his daughter’s wedding and that he planned to not attending his mother’s funeral after her death.
-He was a leftist, and at one point a member of the Japanese Communist Party, but became disillusioned with communism after a visiting the Soviet Union and witnessing the state of the country first-hand.
+He was a leftist, and at one point a member of the Japanese Communist Party, but became politically disillusioned after a visit to Budapest just before the Hungarian uprising.
 For many years he was also best friends with Yukio Mishima before the rift between their politics became too large for the two of them to bear.
+In addition to publishing dozens of novels, short stories, plays and essays, as well as two poetry collections, Abé also created an internationally touring theatre company, writing and directing plays that he would perform live music for on EMS and Moog synthesizers.

-Googiewammur is an obscure underground comic book created by Wendell Allen Pugh.
+Googiewaumer is an obscure underground comic book created by Wendell Allen Pugh and published by The Print Mint in 1969.
 Most of the comic consists of "The Adventures of Super Ghurb” following a blobby creature with ambiguous and plastic features, broken up by shorter pieces of hippie-commentary on American consumerism and conformity.
-Storylines are noneseniscal and imagery is heavy with forests, factories, computers, and cars.
-Pugh was a marginal member of the 60’s underground comics scene and Googiewammur is his only published material outside of a few small strips featured in other publications.
-The only interview he ever gave appears to have been for Mark James Estren’s A History of Underground Comics where he commented on the influence of his education, having earned an MFA at Southern Illinois University, stating "My stuff is all fucked up because I went to school for six years and got all involved in aesthetics and professionalism, which I've decided is all bullshit.
+Storylines are nonseniscal and imagery is heavy with forests, factories, as well as the resulting consumer goods produced from these resources, appliances, televisions, computers, cars and soft drinks.
+Pugh is a far less recognized and prolific figure than Abé.
+As a marginal member of the 60’s underground comics scene, Googiewaumer is his only published material outside of a few short strips featured in other publications.
+The only interview he ever gave appears to have been for Mark James Estren’s A History of Underground Comics where he commented on the influence of his education, earning an MFA at Southern Illinois University, stating "My stuff is all fucked up because I went to school for six years and got all involved in aesthetics and professionalism, which I've decided is all bullshit.
 Wish I'd never learned to draw.”

 Googiewaumer Comics cover and select pages